xayanide/xayanide-mixed-osu-skin/README.md

 > [!NOTE]
 > This will not be worked on.
 This is a known issue to all osu! skins that have instantly fading hitcircles.

+## osu! skin License, Credits, Acknowledgements
+Each variant of my mixed osu! skin has a credits-licenses.txt.
+See that file for more details

 ## Contributing
 Anything meaningful would be great!
 Make sure the checks are passing, and there are no reasons to deny your pull request.